-- ‘Female-dominated’ (60% or more women)
+- Female-dominated (60% or more women)

-- ‘Male-dominated’ (40% or less women)
+- Male-dominated (40% or less women)

-- ‘Mixed’ (41% to 59% women)
+- Mixed (41% to 59% women).

-- Salary data shows that a gender pay gap exists in favour of men across 17 out of 19 fields of study at an undergraduate level, and 16 out of 19 at a postgraduate (coursework) level
+- 2018 salary data shows that a gender pay gap exists in favour of men across 16 out of 21 fields of study at an undergraduate level, and 16 out of 19 at a postgraduate (coursework) level

 - In economic terms, lower salaries mean that women receive lower rewards from investing in their tertiary education than men.